polya20/Deep-Dive-Into-AI-With-MLX-PyTorch/book/sidebars/attention-is-all-you-need-for-now/Attention-Is-All-You-Need-For-Now.md

 So, let's dive into the Generative Pre-Trained Transformers, or GPTs, and understand how they work.
 Underneath the surface, there's a lot to grasp.
 I can't oversimplify everything, so I'm assuming you have a basic understanding of neural networks.
 This presupposes, naturally, that you also possess a basic knowledge of linear algebra.
 Frankly, if you're new to this field, comprehending these topics might be challenging.
 No, that's an understatement: it's nearly impossible.
 It's essential to have a foundational knowledge before delving into the complexities of GPTs.

-For this article, I assume you have a foundational knowledge of:
+For this sidebar, I assume you have a foundational knowledge of:

 - Machine Learning
 - Deep Learning